designstem/projects/patterns/index.md

 ## Look for patterns

-Answers these question and find some inspirational images to stimulate your brain:
+Answers this question and find some inspirational images to stimulate your brain:

 1. How do you **define** a pattern?